SexyJackXy/Homunkulus/README.md

 You can find more information here: [Coming soon]

 ## Homunkulus meaning
-Homunculus refers to an artificially created copy of the human being.
+Homunkulus refers to an artificially created copy of the human being.
 This program does the similar only that of the copies of their data creation.

+#Version 1.0
+The version 1.0 of Homunkulus has 5 simple functions, these functions are creating backups, importing old backups, viewing old backups, loading old settings and finally a general settings page.